biopython/biopython.github.io/wiki/BioSQL.md

 ----------------------

-Because there are so many ways you could have setup your BioSQL database, you may have to tell the unit test a few bits of information.
+Because there are so many ways you could have setup your BioSQL database, you have to tell the unit test a few bits of information by editing the file Tests/setup\_BioSQL.py and filling in the following
-If you have followed these instructions, then the unit test should just work (using Biopython 1.45 or later).

-If you have done things differently (e.g. PostgreSQL instead of MySQL, or using a different database username and password), then you need to edit the script Tests/setup\_BioSQL.py and fill in the following fields:
+fields:

 ``` python
 DBDRIVER = 'MySQLdb'